UniMath/agda-unimath/src/category-theory/indiscrete-precategories.lagda.md

   hom-indiscrete-Precategory x y = type-Set (hom-set-indiscrete-Precategory x y)
 ```

-### The precategory structure of an indiscrete precategory
+#### The precategory structure of the indiscrete precategory associated to a type

 ```agda
 module _